devansheek/Image-classifier/README.md

 ### Flower Classification Project

 This project is being done as a part of the AI Programming with Python Nanodegree by Udacity.
-Attached below are the project details with reference to the rubric provided.
-This is an ongoing project.

-### Project Overview

 This project involves training a deep learning model to classify images of flowers.
 The implementation consists of two main parts:

 ### Part 1 - Development Notebook